 If someone has negligently obstructed a footpath with an item and caused a hazard, this could also be grounds for compensation.
 Slips and falls in Wolverhampton could cause injuries such as sprains, fractures, or other musculoskeletal injuries.

 With this in mind, our panel of accident claims solicitors possess the capabilities to assist claims for slips and falls in Wolverhampton.

-Another type of incident personal injury solicitors in Wolverhampton could help you claim for is harm through criminal acts or assault.
-When you discuss criminal injuries or criminal accidents with a personal injury solicitor from our panel of accident claims solicitors, they will inform you of the physical harm and psychological trauma which could be considered eligible for damages.
+Another type of incident personal injury solicitors in Wolverhampton could help you with is harm through criminal acts or assault.
+Why not discuss criminal injuries or criminal accidents with a personal injury solicitor from our panel of accident claims solicitors?
+They will inform you of the physical harm and psychological trauma which could be considered eligible for damages.

-You may be able to make an accident claim for broken bones, brain injuries, or other types of injuries, alongside psychological harm which presents later, such as PTSD.
+You may be able to make an accident claim for broken bones, brain injuries, or other types of injuries.
+You could do so alongside psychological harm which presents later.
+This could include PTSD.
 In such cases where psychological injuries are present sometime after the incident has occurred, the accident claims time limit will begin from the moment the PTSD was diagnosed.

 The term medical negligence refers to circumstances where a medical professional has failed to uphold reasonably expected standards of care during treatment, which has resulted in the harm of a patient.
 If it can be proven that the harm that was caused by the medical professional was preventable had the correct procedures been followed then it could be deemed as medical negligence

 For example; a surgeon misinterprets medical records and operates on the wrong body part.